codelearncreate/toolkit/src/collections/guides/modeling-the-activities.md

   down complex steps into manageable tasks.
 Offer multiple examples for inspiration, encourage questions, and set realistic goals.
 Reusing documentation from previous sessions can aid in learning and development.
+exampleSection: '![Woman reading a book for a group of children on mobility devices and projecting the page on the screen.
+  ](/assets/uploads/susie-reading.jpg "Reading picture books before the start of an activity can help set the context for the collaborative tasks.")'
 ---
 ## Description